anshulsamar/anshulsamar.github.io/_texts/modelt.md

 And yet – in our country we teach our kids the same way their ancestors were taught a century ago (Wallis).
 In our country, 35,000 students drop out of school every school week (Furger).
-Even my brother’s thinking about dropping out and he’s only in 4th grade.
+Even my cousin’s thinking about dropping out and he’s only in 4th grade.
 In our country and world, rather than think or read students Spark Note at the rate of 2500 hits a second (Spark Notes) and shrink entire epiphanies into the 140-character limit of Twitter.
 The problem is